 Firstly, I’ve invented nothing, I’m simply reporting what I see and read with my own eyes.
 Secondly, there can be no grand-unified scientific theory-of-everything.
 I come to bury that idea.
 All I’m am asking is that more multi-disciplinary experts, in science and the humanities, take the ideas of others seriously in collaborative dialogue rather than discipline-specific politically-motivated critical analysis.
+Truth over tribe.

 What I see, you can see too.

 What I see are parallels in content and common analogies shared between other new theories of fundamental physics, theories already competing for hearts and minds in the scientific community as well as in popular science writing.
 In order to be considered “true” any one of these newer theories needs to be accepted by that community as, basically, an improvement on the existing.
 Whichever theories “win” or even if only minor modifications to the existing emerges, it seems highly likely that some of the common explanatory aspects will also emerge as “true”.